KFlash/seafox/README.md

 ## API

-Seafox generates `AST` according to [ESTree AST format](https://github.com/estree/estree), and can be used to perform [syntactic analysis](https://en.wikipedia.org/wiki/Parsing) (parsing) of a JavaScript program, and with `ES2015` and later a JavaScript program can be either [a script or a module](https://tc39.github.io/ecma262/index.html#sec-ecmascript-language-scripts-and-modules).
+Seafox generates `AST` according to [ESTree AST format](https://github.com/estree/estree), and can be used to perform [syntactic analysis](https://en.wikipedia.org/wiki/Parsing) (parsing) or [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis) (tokenization) of a JavaScript program, and with `ES2015` and later a JavaScript program can be either [a script or a module](https://tc39.github.io/ecma262/index.html#sec-ecmascript-language-scripts-and-modules).

 The `parse` method exposed by `Seafox` takes an optional `options` object which allows you to specify whether to parse in [`script`](https://tc39.github.io/ecma262/#sec-parse-script) mode (the default) or in [`module`](https://tc39.github.io/ecma262/#sec-parsemodule) mode.